OSHA Electrical Safety-Related Work Practices

 TABLE S-4. -- Typical Occupational Categories of Employees Facing a Higher Than Normal Risk of Electrical Accident _________________________________________________________________________ Occupation _________________________________________________________________________ Blue collar supervisors(1) Electrical and electronic engineers(1) Electrical and electronic equipment assemblers(1) Electrical and electronic technicians(1) Electricians Industrial machine operators(1) Material handling equipment operators(1) Mechanics and repairers(1) Painters(1) Riggers and roustabouts(1) Stationary engineers(1) Welders _________________________________________________________________________ Footnote(1) Workers in these groups do not need to be trained if their work or the work of those they supervise does not bring them or the employees they supervise close enough to exposed parts of electric circuits operating at 50 volts or more to ground for a hazard to exist.

 The Jacman Group’s Arc Flash/Electrical Safety Training Courses are based on NFPA 70E and designed to meet the OSHA electrical training requirements.
 Click here for more information on our Arc Flash/NFPA 70E Electrical Safety Training Classes.

 Questions & Information

-Contact us with any questions or for more information on the OSHA training requirements:
+Contact us with any questions or for more information on the OSHA electrical safety training requirements: